Principles are More Important Than PeopleGreg Johnson

 If principles are more important than people, then what should one do if one catches one’s enemies betraying their principles?
 For instance, what should one do if one discovers that a leading advocate of diversity lives in an overwhelmingly homogeneous community?
 (It is true of practically all of them.)

-The small-minded, high time-preference type will call his enemy out for hypocrisy, for failing to practice what he preaches.
+The small-minded, high time preference type will call his enemy out for hypocrisy, for failing to practice what he preaches.
 This might impeach the credibility of an ephemeral political actor in the minds of ephemeral political observers—until everyone is distracted by new events.
-But it leaves the presumably evil principle of diversity intact and unscathed.
+The trouble is that it leaves the presumably evil principle of diversity intact and unscathed.
 Indeed, if anything this approach strengthens the betrayed principle by demanding that people live by it rather than just pay lip service to it.
-But for small minds, people loom large and principles are basically above them, although they are willing to use them as a weapon to “own” particular individuals.
+But for small minds, people loom large, and principles are basically above them, although they are willing to use them as a weapon to “own” particular individuals.

 The better approach is to point out the contradiction but then attack the principle that is being betrayed, not the person who betrays it.
 After all, diversity is not a good thing.
 It leads to alienation, conflict, social breakdown, and violence.
 Thus we want people to betray diversity.
 One should congratulate one’s opponent for having the good sense not to impose diversity upon himself and his loved ones.
 But then we should ask him to join us to help bring the blessings of homogeneous white communities to Americans from all walks of life, not just the privileged.